 DVI to HDMI

 While rarer, there are some laptops with DVI ports.
 If one of your devices has DVI and the other has HDMI, connecting them via an adapter is simple.
-DVI uses digital signals too (same as HDMI) so no conversion needs to occur, which means any DVI to HDMI adapter will do the trick, no external power needed.
+DVI uses digital signals too (same as HDMI) so no conversion needs to occur, which means any DVI to HDMI adapter will do the trick, no external power is needed.

 In most cases, a simple adapter will do the trick.
 In the case of VGA, you’ll need an adapter with external power, but the other connectors shouldn’t require external power because they all use digital signals.